gaiterjones/magento-buy-x-get-y-free/README.md

 The module works best for a free gift product that is a simple product without options.
 If you want to make your free gift product Y a configurable product i.e. a product with colours RED/BLACK/WHITE, then consider creating a simple product to represent the free gift i.e. "FREE RED/BLACK/WHITE GIFT - select colour at checkout" and then include a comments section at checkout to allow customer to specify the colour/size etc there.

 To configure the module for use with a coupon, first configure the coupon under Admin->Promotions.
 Configure the name of the coupon but do not apply any discount info, conditions or actions, i.e. in effect the coupon does nothing.
-Under the Coupon X configuration section of the module, define product Y, the free or discounted product and the name of the configured coupon.
+Under the Coupon X configuration section of the module, define product Y, the free or discounted product and the coupon code of the configured coupon.
 You can also configure a minimum cart total required for this coupon.
 Test the module by applying the coupon to the cart, product Y should then be added.

 Consider modifying your theme so that products that have a zero price have the quantity selection box disabled or removed in the cart or during the checkout process.